 You can also contact the MHRA, should you have concerns:MHRA

 The latest CQC inspection found this service to be "safe, effective, caring, responsive, and well-led".
-This inspection was conducted on the 31st of May 2017 and the results were published on the 16th October 2017.
+This inspection was conducted on 18th April 2019 and the results were published on the 7th June 2019.
 To find out more about this inspection, please see here.